 In this video, we discuss what data aggregation actually means and why it's important to be able to understand your marketing data.
 You can either watch the video (above) or read the extended script below.

 Data aggregation is one of those terms that people in the marketing world can be intimidated by because it sounds a little bit mathy.
 But actually, data aggregation is the key for the human eye to be able to easily understand data.

-Raw data to the human eye is chaotic, unorganized, and can start to blend together.
-It can consist of thousands of rows of data, it's easy to get lost scrolling and scrolling.
-Think about it, a computer wants raw data to process, humans want answers!
+Raw, unrefined data to the human eye is chaotic, unorganized, and can start to blend together.
+It can consist of thousands of rows of data, so it's easy to get lost scrolling and scrolling.
+Think about it this way: while a computer wants a lot of data to process, humans want answers.

-An aggregated version of the above table could be something like cost for every month of the year.
-Now you have a simple table with just 12 rows giving you a month-by-month view of your spend.
+Another aggregated version of the cost data table could be something like cost for every week of the year.
+Now you have a simple table with 52 rows giving you a week-by-week view of your spend.

-Ultimately, data aggregation is about summarizing your data so you can visualize it in a way that tells a story quickly and efficiently.
+Ultimately, data aggregation is a from of data transformation.
+It is about summarizing your data so you can visualize it in a way that tells a story quickly and efficiently.